 Community care assessments are for adults who feel they need help because of a disability, ill health or old age.
-It looks at the help the person needs to be able to live independently or, if they need full time care, in a residential setting.
+It looks at the help the person needs to be able to live independently or, if they need full-time care in a residential setting.
 While the focus of a community care assessment is the disabled person, in most cases the role and views of the person's carer should also be taken into account.

-Sometimes these are called Single Shared Assessments, care needs assessment or joint needs assessments, these may be carried out by a social worker or health professional or involve both.
-However, the responsibility to ensure that the outcome is implemented remains with the local council.
+Sometimes these are called Single Shared Assessments, Care Needs Assessments or Joint Needs Assessments.
+These may be carried out by a social worker or health professional or they may involve both.
+However, the the local council is responsible for making sure the outcome is delivered.